 3. Failure to Report Salary Increases

 When an employee’s salary changes, this impacts the value of potential coverage for an employee if they go on long term disability (LTD) leave.
 As a plan administrator, it’s essential to report salary increases in the plan to be sure that a person would receive the correct amount of coverage.
-If this is not done, then an employee on LTD would receive less than what they should, and this could expose the company to being sued for the remaining value of what the employee should have gotten had their salary increase been properly reported.
+For example, if a plan administrator forgets to update a salary increase, then an employee on LTD would receive less than what they should.
+As a result, this could expose the company to being sued for the remaining value of what the employee should have gotten had their salary increase been properly reported.

 How to prevent benefits liability risk